vaporup/misc/README.md

 # misc
-Just some random stuff which doesn't fit into a repository
+Just some random stuff which.
+Some should not be used it...